oliviawestmacottssw/SSW.Rules.Content/rules/do-you-give-clients-a-warm-welcome/rule.md

 - Use their names a few times early on to help you remember their name

- Figure: Good Example - You are starting off the meeting well​
+ Figure: Good Example - You are starting off the meeting well

-​​​

-​​​​​​You should do a role-play with your manager being the client.
+You should do a role-play with your manager being the client.
 Then get feedback on how he/she found the experience.